loginom/loginom-help-en-omegat/data/processors/programming/java-script/fileapi.md

 * path — path.
 It takes the value of the `string` type.
 Required parameter.
 * options (optional parameter):
-   * withFileTypes — параметр, определяющий тип возвращаемого значения функции.
+   * withFileTypes — parameter that defines the functuin return value type.
 By default: `false`.

 It reads the directory contents.
 If `withFileTypes` — `false`, it returns array of strings.
 If it is `true`, it returns array of the `Dirent` objects.